Electricity Laws and Incentives in California

 Medium- and Heavy-Duty (MHD) Zero Emission Vehicle (ZEV) and Infrastructure Grants

 The Energy Infrastructure Incentives for Zero-Emission Commercial Vehicles (EnergIIZE), funded by the California Energy Commission, offers grants for the purchase and installation of ZEV infrastructure for MHD electric vehicles and hydrogen fuel cell electric vehicles.
-Eligible applicants include commercial fleets and station owners.
+Eligible applicants include commercial fleets, station owners, and ZEV infrastructure vendors and installers.
 Incentive amounts vary based on project type.
 Increased incentive amounts are available for commercial fleets that operate in low-income and underserved communities.
 For more information, including eligible project types and funding amounts, see the EnergIIZE website.

 Zero Emission School Bus Grants